Subharanjini-M/mini_calculator/README.md

    This Flutter project serves as a beginner-friendly example of building a basic calculator app.
 It demonstrates fundamental concepts such as state management, handling user input, and UI design using Flutter widgets.
 Developers can use this project as a learning resource to understand how to create interactive applications with Flutter.
 Whether you're new to Flutter or looking to enhance your skills, this project provides a hands-on opportunity to explore mobile app development with Flutter.
 Contributions and feedback are welcome to improve and expand the functionality of this simple calculator app.

 # Flutter
- 1. Goto extension in VSCode and install,Flutter plugin
+ 1. Goto extensions in VSCode and install,Flutter plugin
  2. Create a new empty FLutter project
  3. Name the created project
  4. Navigate to lib --> main.dart